 For this whole list of strong verbs, there are ready-to-use flash cards with mnemonic example-sentences!
 You only have to print them out and off you go … This way you can learn German in a much more relaxed way.

 The mnemonic cards are only a small part of the new standard work for everybody who is serious about learning or teaching German:

 For students AND teachers

-Apart from many, many other themes of German grammar, you find additionally more super methods for the learning of German irregular verbs.
+Apart from many, many other themes of German grammar, you will also find additional super methods for learning German irregular verbs.

-all the things a woman in a miniskirt has to do, just that you can learn German irregular verbs in a better way
+all the things a woman in a miniskirt has to do, just so you can learn German irregular verbs in a better way

 Learning Aids for German Grammar